Rootes Group: World War II

-With the outbreak of the Second World War Rootes, like most other British car manufacturers, became involved with the production of armaments.
+With the outbreak of World War II, Rootes, like most other British car manufacturers, became involved with the production of armaments.
 In 1940, under the Government's shadow factory scheme, Rootes built its massive assembly plant in Ryton-on-Dunsmore, near Coventry, initially manufacturing aircraft, one of the first types being the Bristol Blenheim.
-Production included an RAF heavy bomber, the Handley Page Halifax.
+Production included a Royal Air Force heavy bomber, the Handley Page Halifax.
 These were built at a shadow factory at Speke Airport near Liverpool and at Blythe Bridge in Staffordshire from 1941 to 1943.
 Rootes also manufactured military vehicles, based on the Humber and Commer.

-Rootes had a rare lapse of business judgement shortly after WWII.
+Rootes had a rare lapse of business judgement shortly after World War II.
 When he visited the Volkswagen factory in Wolfsburg to evaluate it for war reparations, he opined that it – and the Beetle – had no value.

 Postwar acquisitions

-Tilling-Stevens Limited with its subsidiary Vulcan Motors, both old-established and well-known commercial vehicle and bus manufacturers, was bought in the second half of 1950.
+Tilling-Stevens with its subsidiary Vulcan Motors, both old-established and well-known commercial vehicle and bus manufacturers, was bought in the second half of 1950.

-A new acquisition in 1956 was Singer Motors Limited.
+A new acquisition in 1956 was Singer Motors.
 Rootes' Singers, badge-engineered Hillmans, were aimed at slightly more upmarket small car buyers.

 Post-war development

 Following the war, Rootes also sponsored satellite manufacturing operations around the world, notably in Australasia (Rootes Australia) and the Middle East.
 The best known example of the latter was the Iranian-built Paykan, based on the Hillman Hunter.
 In 1950 it acquired Tilling-Stevens, a truck and bus manufacturer based in Maidstone, Kent.

 Rootes successfully sold a range of cars priced at a slight premium to their major home market competitors, justified on the basis that they offered a level of superiority in design and finish.

-Studebaker stylist Raymond Loewy was a design consultant to Rootes; evidence of his influence is most readily seen in the 1956 Audax range of cars, which included the contemporary Hillman Minx, a model also produced under licence by Isuzu Motors of Japan as the Isuzu Hillman Minx.
+Studebaker stylist Raymond Loewy was a design consultant to Rootes; evidence of his influence is most readily seen in the 1956 Audax range of cars, which included the contemporary Hillman Minx, a model also produced under licence by Isuzu of Japan as the Isuzu Hillman Minx.